Belsize Park tube station: Deep-level air-raid shelter

 Belsize Park is one of eight London Underground stations which have deep-level air-raid shelters underneath them.
 The shelter was constructed in World War II to provide safe accommodation for service personnel.
 Entrances to the shelter are at the junction of Haverstock Hill and Downside Crescent and off Haverstock Hill.

 Connections

 London Buses routes 168 and C11 and night route N5 serve the station.

 In popular culture

 The staircase at Belsize Park tube station is the scene of the eponymous homicide in Mavis Doriel Hay's 1934 murder mystery novel Murder Underground.
-The station also appears in the Coldplay pop video for the song "Paradise".